yuhan1li/AttnEdgeMiner/README.md

 ### 1️⃣ Network Construction (R)

-The run_network_pipeline function constructs datasets for graph model training based on single-cell RNA sequencing data.
-By integrating multiple data sources—including prior knowledge such as gene regulatory interactions, protein-protein interactions, and signaling pathways—the function builds cell type-specific networks.

-The pipeline generates two types of edges: positive edges are derived from a candidate set integrating cell type-specific marker genes and housekeeping genes, extracted from prior knowledge networks to represent high-confidence biological associations; negative edges consist of gene pairs with zero co-expression and randomly generated pairs lacking known biological evidence, forming the negative sample set.

-For each edge, the function provides comprehensive information, including node indices, edge features, and labels, thereby constructing a standardized dataset suitable for downstream network learning or graph neural network training.
+The run_network_pipeline function constructs cell type–specific graph datasets for downstream graph neural network (GNN) training based on single-cell RNA sequencing (scRNA-seq) data.
+By integrating multiple layers of prior biological knowledge—including gene regulatory interactions, protein–protein interactions, and signaling pathways—the function builds biologically meaningful cell type–specific networks.
+Within this pipeline, positive edges are generated from a candidate set that combines cell type–specific marker genes and housekeeping genes extracted from prior knowledge networks, representing high-confidence biological associations, whereas negative edges consist of gene pairs with zero co-expression and randomly generated pairs lacking known biological evidence, serving as the negative sample set.
+For each edge, the function outputs comprehensive information such as node indices, edge features, and labels, thereby generating a standardized dataset suitable for network learning and GNN-based analyses.
 All resulting files are saved in the user-specified output directory (output_dir).

 ```r
 # Load the run_network_pipeline function